chef-boneyard/chef-web-docs-2016/step_resource/step_resource_log_add_message.rst

 .. code-block:: ruby

-   log "message" do
+   log 'message' do
-     message "This is the message that will be added to the log." level :info end
+     message 'This is the message that will be added to the log.' level :info end